nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Sort entries by name : `sort`

-Sort the entries in the contacts list by name in either ascending or descending order.
+Sort the contacts in the address book by name in alphabetical order.
+The list can be sorted in either ascending or descending order.

 Format: `sort ASCENDING_OR_DESCENDING`

-Example:
+Examples:

-`sort ascending`
+* `sort ascending`
+* `sort descending`

 ### Changing view type to light mode : `light`